Is Colombia Safe to Travel Right Now? How to Travel Safely in Colombia!

 4. Use Uber instead of taxis

-There have been some issues between taxis and Ubers in the past, like a taxi driver lighting an empty Uber car on fire or taxi cars blocking all lanes of traffic in protest, so knowing all the details of Uber in Colombia is important for your safety.
+There have been some issues between taxis and Uber in the past, such as a taxi driver setting an empty Uber car on fire or taxi drivers blocking all lanes of traffic in protest.
+Therefore, knowing all the details about Uber in Colombia is important for your safety.

 5. Don’t take taxis or Ubers from airports in Colombia.